Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems: Methods

 Figure~\ref{f_model_validation}b shows a parity plot based on the entire dataset.
 The overall agreement is excellent, with a root mean square error (RMSE) of \SI{59}{\milli\electronvolt\per\angstrom} for the forces clearly showing that the model is able to learn the diverse configurations for the different nanowire structures.

-Excellent agreement can also be seen for vibrational properties, obtained using the finite differences approach as implemented in phonopy \cite{Togo2015}, with a displacement distance of \SI{0.01}{\angstrom}.
+Excellent agreement can also be observed for vibrational properties, obtained using the finite-differences approach as implemented in phonopy \cite{Togo2015}, with a displacement distance of \SI{0.01}{\angstrom}.
 Figure~\ref{f_model_validation}c shows the comparison of phonon band structures for the WZ bulk phase as evaluated from DFT and the MACE model.
 The agreement is of similar quality as for the ZB phase, which is shown in Figure~\ref{SI-f_ZB_band_comparison}.
 This confirms that the addition of non-bulk structures does not degrade the performance on the bulk.

 To also showcase the performance for the target nanowires as shown in Figure~\ref{f_atomistic_structures}, in Figure~\ref{f_model_validation}d we compare the force errors on $100$ randomly displaced structures for each nanowire.
 None of these structures were directly included in the reference data set.
 Despite this, the RMSE values are in a similar range as those for the training set, with \SI{60}{\milli\electronvolt\per\angstrom} and \SI{36}{\milli\electronvolt\per\angstrom} for the ZB and WZ nanowires respectively.
 This showcases the transferability of this model to the relevant structures.